 Tier Webflow Ecommerce Shopify

-Entry level Standard plan + 2% transaction fee Basic: $39/month, no platform transaction fee with Shopify Payments
+Entry level Standard plan plus a 2% transaction fee Basic, about $39/month, no platform fee with Shopify Payments

-Mid tier Plus plan (no transaction fee) Shopify: $105/month
+Mid tier Plus plan (no transaction fee) Shopify plan, about $105/month

-App/integration costs Limited options, often custom dev Vast ecosystem, most needs covered by $10-50/month apps
+App/integration costs Limited options, often custom dev Wide app ecosystem, many apps at modest monthly cost

 Total cost of ownership Higher due to custom development workarounds More predictable, lower dev costs

 The hidden cost with Webflow is developer time.
-When you need features that don't exist, you're either building custom integrations or paying someone to build them.
-That gets expensive quickly.
+When you need features that don't exist, you build custom integrations or pay someone to build them.
+That gets expensive fast.

 When Webflow Ecommerce Actually Makes Sense